 We may “freeze” (a common term for restricting access to all or part of the funds held in an Account) in the following situations:

-b) an issue arises as to identifying the proper signing authorities on your Account;
+- An issue arises as to identifying the proper signing authorities on your Account;

-c) the Account is a joint Account and we receive notice in a form acceptable to Libro of a dispute between Account holders regarding the said Account;
+- The Account is a joint Account and we receive notice in a form acceptable to Libro of a dispute between Account holders regarding the said Account;

-d) a claim is made by a third party to the Account funds which, in our sole discretion, is potentially legitimate;
+- A claim is made by a third party to the Account funds which, in our sole discretion, is potentially legitimate;

-Costs and Legal Fees for Account Operation
+Costs and Legal Fees for Account Operations

-You agree to pay Libro for any cost we may incur resulting from the administration and/or operation of your Account that is not in the normal course, including the following incurred costs:
+You shall be responsible to pay Libro for any costs, claims, fees, disbursements, etc., that Libro may incur as a result of the administration and operation of your Account and services that is not in the normal course, including but not limited to the following incurred costs:

-b) in responding to any investigation, proceeding, or requirement to provide information, including those in which copies of financial information or records of you are required from Libro; or
+- in responding to any investigation, proceeding, or requirement to provide information, including those in which copies of financial information or records of you are required from Libro; or

-c) in dealing with any dispute between the Account holders or others claiming an interest in or relating to the operation of your Account.
+- in dealing with any dispute between the Account holders or others claiming an interest in or relating to the operation of your Account.

 Holds and Verifications on Account Transactions

-You agree that Libro has the right to place a “hold” on all or part of the proceeds of any Instrument deposited to the Account.
+You agree that Libro has the right to place a “hold” on all or part of the proceeds of any item deposited to the Account.
 You also agree to defer your right to withdraw funds represented by such a deposit.

 All Transactions are subject to verification and acceptance by Libro and, if not accepted, or if accepted but subsequently determined to be in error, unauthorized, or worthless, we may reverse the Transactions from your Account.
-Verification may take place at a later date than the date you authorized for the Transaction which may affect the Transaction date.
+Verification may take place at a later date than the date you authorized the Transaction which may affect the Transaction date.
 Notwithstanding any other Service Agreement term, if at any time we determine that a credit or trace to your Account was made in error, we may place a hold on the amount of the credit or reverse the credit and any applicable interest.
-Additionally, we may place a hold if a credit or trace to your Account was based upon a mistake of fact, or induced through or tainted by fraud or unlawful conduct or otherwise.
+Additionally, we may place a hold if a credit or trace to your Account was based upon a mistake of fact or induced through or tainted by fraud or unlawful conduct or otherwise.

-Business PAD means a Preauthorized Payment drawn on your account for the payment of goods and services related to a Business or commercial activity including, but not limited to, payments between franchises and franchisors, distributors and suppliers, and dealers and manufacturers.
+Business PAD means a Preauthorized Payment drawn on your Account for the payment of goods and services related to a Business or commercial activity including, but not limited to, payments between franchises and franchisors, distributors and suppliers, and dealers and manufacturers.